There are 216 owl species and Karen Kent, an incredibly gifted artist, has painted 35 species of owls (and counting) in a remarkably realistic manner.

 “The universe speaks, and I listen.”

-And now every owl she paints in tribute is done under the watchful eye of the painting of the Barred Owl that started her on this rewarding journey.
+Now every owl she paints in tribute is done under the watchful eye of the Barn Owl that started her on this rewarding journey.

 Next Art Series